coyle/omcs/README.md

 	python visualize.py spiral.csv
 </code></pre>

-There are no deliverables for this portion of the lab, but you are encouraged to explore, share tips on things like appropriate time step, share results, and share code for improved visualizations.
+There are no deliverables for this portion of the lab, but understanding this portion thoroughly is extremely important for Part 2.
+You are encouraged to explore, share tips on things like appropriate time step, share results, and share code for improved visualizations.

 ### Task 2: Barnes-Hut Implementation
 The 'naive' computational approach to the n-body problem computes the gravitational force induced by every body to every other body.
 This results in $O(n^2)$ work to compute all forces for a single timestep.
 The Barnes-Hut algorithm reduces the complexity to $O(nlog(n))$, which makes it tractable to closely approximate solutions for problem sizes that would otherwise be prohibitively expensive.